spine-tools/SpineInterface.jl/README.md

 If you're using Conda environments for Python, the `.configure_pycall_in_conda.jl` script can be used to automatically configure PyCall to use the Python executable of that Conda environment.

+## Trouble shooting
+When the `Julia` runs under an active `Conda` environment, updating the `Julia` environment raises an error.
+Make sure to deactivate the `Conda` environment before updating the `Julia` environment.
+The error is subject to be fixed.

 ## Upgrading